Flanqr/https-github.com-Flanqr-razer-mute-link/README.md

 # Razer Mute Link (Windows)

 Link your Razer headset’s mute button to any selected microphone.
 Runs in the system tray, remembers settings, and supports auto-start.
+(Mute your dedicated mic with your THX razer Audio AUX module)

 ## Features
 - Shared-mode HID listener (works alongside Synapse)